 Buying adapters that don’t suit your router’s total speeds might lead to unsteady, inconsistent connections.

-Therefore, if you intend to use a wireless connection to connect your Desktop to the internet consistently, then a USB adapter might not be the best option.
+Therefore, if you intend to use a wireless connection to connect your Desktop to the internet consistently, a USB adapter might not be the best option.

 Instead, go for PCIe WiFi adapters, which we’ll discuss in the next section.